Simon-Lii/ShopifyBackendChallenge/README.md

 Important URLs:
 Use this url to connect to the database.
 You can open a MongoDB Compass and copy-paste this string to view the database.
 1) MongoDB connection string: mongodb+srv://simon:simon@hackthenorth2021.kat9o.mongodb.net/test

+Technology used:
+1) Tensorflow, Keras, MatPlotLib for the Python module called ImageAI.
+Used for assigning description to uploaded images.
+2) Flask for the Api Development.
+3) React JS for the frontend UI.
+CSS for the design.
+4) PIL for image processing
+5) MongoDB, using Google Cloud, for storing image data (including ML generated description and filename).

+Here is the link to my demo: